bpohoriletz/bpohoriletz.github.io/_posts/2017-10-16-oop-and-rails-system-tests.md

 ---
 layout: post
 post_title: '[EN] OOP and System Tests in Ruby on Rails'
+title: '[EN] OOP and System Tests in Ruby on Rails'
 ---
 * Time: 30-40 min
 * Level: Intermediate/Advanced